GokulAB17/AutoEDAcode/README.md

 # AutoEDAcode
-Made a Auto eda customBuilt function to auto anlaysis dataset in single function
+Made a Auto eda customBuilt Class to auto anlaysis dataset in sigle go